Gabby Eigenmann: Acting career

-Though he grew up in a prominent family of actors, he once regretted growing up without the whole family which barely happens.
-At first, entering showbusiness was out of his mind and rather be a pilot or a businessman, a cook or own a restaurant.
-He even took up two-year Hotel and Restaurant Management at OB Montessori in which he never saw its end.
-But acting has found a good place in his blood and this is how he entered show business.
+He grew up in a prominent family of actors.
+Entering show business was out of his mind, as he preferred being a pilot, a businessman, a cook, or a restauranteur.
+He took up two-year program in Hotel and Restaurant Management at OB Montessori.
+But acting was in his blood.
 He started his career at the age of 16.
-He was once a Regal Films’ teen star along with the Gwapings and other rosters of teen actors of the said film outfit.
+He was once a Regal Films’ teen star along with the Gwapings and other rosters of teen actors.
 He considered Richard Gomez and Regine Velasquez as his role models.

 In 1997 when he became one of the hosts of GMA Network's Sunday noontime musical-variety show SOP (Sobrang Okay Pare!) along with Janno Gibbs, Ogie Alcasid and Vina Morales.

 After playing teeny-bop and goody-good roles in several TV series, Gabby later discover his knack for villainy and eventually appeared on a range of primetime offerings.
 His first anti-hero role in on Angelika dela Cruz-Sunshine Dizon starrer Umulan Man o Umaraw in 2000 as he played the role of Nick, the submissive and scheming suitor of Rebecca (Sunshine Dizon).
 But his notable roles as a villain are in the top-rating Philippine adaptation of MariMar where he played the role of Nicandro Mejia and Munting Heredera where he played the role of Desmond Montreal.
 In 2010, he played the role and antagonist for Marian Rivera (Jenny) as the good-for-nothing brother Jojo in the Philippine adaptation of Endless Love (based on Autumn in My Heart).
 His portrayal for latter role gives him a Best Supporting Actor in a Drama Series award via ENPRESS Golden Screen Awards 2011.

 After doing mostly anti-hero roles in, GMA Network entrusts him with the lead role in the GMA Afternoon Prime series Broken Vow opposite Bianca King whom he is working for the first time.
 And later in 2014, Gabby starred in his main role of Dading, together with Glaiza de Castro, Benjamin Alves and Chynna Ortaleza.